Skip to main content

 Enduring Poverty

-In keeping with the historical motivation for establishing a persistent poverty area measure—to examine spatial trends in poverty over as long a time as possible—this data product also introduces a new measure of enduring poverty.
+In keeping with the historical motivation for establishing a persistent poverty area measure—to examine spatial trends in poverty over as long a time as possible—this data product also includes a measure of enduring poverty (first introduced in the November 2022 edition).
+"Enduring poverty" areas are a subset of persistent poverty areas.

-"Enduring poverty" extends the persistent poverty area timeframe as far back as comparable poverty area data are available.
+The measure extends the persistent poverty area timeframe as far back as comparable poverty area data are available.
 As described above, ERS’s persistent poverty area definition uses 4 time periods spanning 30 years, rolling forward every decade.
 The 1990 persistent poverty area measure provided in this data product includes decennial data years 1960 through 1990, while the current official measure spans 1990 to the 2017–21 ACS 5-year period estimates.
 The enduring poverty measure captures the entire timeframe from 1960 to 2017–21.
-These are counties that have consistently had high poverty rates for approximately 40 years or more.
-The same measure is provided for census tracts, but spanning the years 1970 to 2015–19.
-This measure can be used to identify areas where poverty has historically been and remains the most entrenched (see Descriptions and Maps for maps showing consecutive decades of high poverty since 1960 and comparison of enduring and persistent poverty counties).
+These measures are counties that have consistently had high poverty rates for approximately 40 years or more.
+The same measure is provided for census tracts but spanning the years 1970 to 2017–21.
+This measure can be used to identify areas where poverty has historically been and remains the most entrenched.